anttisalonen/progbook/rst/bus4.rst

 .. code-block:: bash

     $ g++ -c -o hello.o hello.cpp
-    $ ld -o hello hello.o
+    $ g++ -o hello hello.o

-Here, we first instruct the compiler to generate an object file with -c, then call the linker (ld) and pass it the object file as input, asking it to create the final executable.
-(Instead of calling ld, depending on the C++ compiler, one could also call the C++ compiler directly, e.g. g++, which would invoke the linker.)
+Here, we first instruct the compiler to generate an object file with -c, then ask the compiler to link the final executable (by not specifying -c), passing it the object file as input.
+(Instead of calling g++, depending on the C++ compiler, one could also call the linker directly, e.g. ld.)

 Now, when we have two .cpp files, we have two options: